samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 **Craft: Smith’s Tools.** The facility’s hirelings craft anything that can be made with [Smith’s Tools](/equipment/438-smiths-tools), using the rules in the [Player’s Handbook](/sources/dnd/phb-2024).

 **Craft: Magic Item (Armament).** If you are level 9+, can you commission the facility’s hirelings to craft a Common or an Uncommon magic item chosen by you from the [Armaments](/sources/dnd/dmg-2024/random-magic-items#ArmamentsTables) tables in [chapter 7](/sources/dnd/dmg-2024/random-magic-items).
 The facility has the tool required to craft the item, and the hirelings have proficiency with that tool as well as proficiency in the [Arcana](/sources/dnd/free-rules/playing-the-game#Skills) skill.
-See the “[Crafting Magic Items](/sources/dnd/dmg-2024/treasure#CraftingMagicItems)” section in [chapter 7](/sources/dnd/dmg-2024/treasure) for the time and money that must be spent to craft the item.
+See the "[Crafting Magic Items](/sources/dnd/dmg-2024/treasure#CraftingMagicItems)" section in [chapter 7](/sources/dnd/dmg-2024/treasure) for the time and money that must be spent to craft the item.
 If the item allows its user to cast any spells from it, you must craft the item yourself (the facility’s hirelings can assist), and you must have all those spells prepared every day you spend crafting the item.

 ---